-We have a pretty clear understand of our audience needs.
+We have a clear understanding of our audience's needs.
 Now it is time to take a good look at their activity online.
 What do our client prospects do online?
 Do they read blogs?
-Are they active in social media?
+Are they active on social media?
 Are they email subscribers?
-A/E/C marketing and business development professionals need to evaluate what kind of information their audiences want.
+A/E/C marketing and business development professionals must evaluate what information their audiences want.
 Are they looking for industry tools like worksheets?
 Are they watching online videos?
-Discovering our audience’s online activity is a key to providing a rich professional services content marketing strategy.
+Discovering our audience’s online activity is key to providing a rich professional services content marketing strategy.

 STEP 3: REVIEW YOUR CONTENT FOR PROJECT STORYTELLING

-Let’s say that we know our audience AND we familiarized ourselves with their online activities.
-Let’s take a look at our previous efforts by conducting a content audit.
+Let’s say we know our audience and familiarize ourselves with their online activities.
+Let’s examine our previous efforts by conducting a content audit.
 Do we have a good mix of content that tells our story?
-Taking a close look at the content will allow you to identify great pieces of content that can be repurposed into other formats to capture your audiences’ attention.
-Content formats that will capture audience’s attention are blog posts, reports and infographics, videos and project case studies.
+A close look at the content will allow you to identify great pieces of content that can be repurposed into other formats to capture your audiences’ attention.
+Content formats that will capture the audience’s attention are blog posts, reports and infographics, videos, and project case studies.

-The project lifecycle stages spark great story concepts that will capture your audiences’ awareness and lead them through a journey through the built world.
+The project lifecycle stages spark great story concepts that will capture your audiences’ awareness and lead them through the built world.
 Below is a diagram that identifies content opportunities for sharing your story.

 STEP 4: MAP CONTENT TO THE BUSINESS DEVELOPMENT LIFECYCLE

-Content plays a critical role in the business development lifecycle and should be a part of your inbound professional services marketing strategy.
+Content is critical in the business development lifecycle and should be a part of your inbound professional services marketing strategy.
 Your strategic content positioning will generate awareness about your firm and assist with converting your prospects into clients.
-First, consider your prospects requirements for qualification in the early stages of the business development lifecycle.
-Then identify what steps the prospect needs to go through in order to become a client.
-Typical qualfication stages in order include: awareness, research, and compare which results in a request for proposal.
+First, consider your prospect's requirements for qualification in the early stages of the business development lifecycle.
+Then identify what steps the prospect needs to go through to become a client.
+Typical qualification stages in order include awareness, research, and comparison, which results in a request for proposal.

 STEP 5: MAP YOUR CONTENT TYPE TO THE QUALIFICATION STAGE.

-Check out article Open New Doors with Targeted Lead Generation to learn more about to further develop your content marketing playbook.
+Check out the article Open New Doors with Targeted Lead Generation to learn more about to further developing your content marketing playbook.

-Reference Turn Business Development Upside Down with Inbound Marketing for additional information on how to incorporate a lead nurturing campaign with dynamic website content.
+Reference Turn Business Development Upside Down with Inbound Marketing for additional information on incorporating a lead-nurturing campaign with dynamic website content.